bowiesama/AudioMosPredict/README.md

 # AudioMosPredict
 An machine learning model in Xcode
+Try to get more accurately audio mos value